 At One Holy Source, we reject the idea that any one faith holds absolute truth.
 We celebrate the sacred spark within every tradition—and within every individual.
 The stories above do not indict religion itself, but call us to evolve past its tribal limitations.

-True spirituality calls us inward, not outward with swords drawn.
+True spirituality calls us inward, not outward, with swords drawn.
 It invites us to embody peace, not preach it with a clenched fist.
 And it challenges us to see through the illusions of separation that have caused so much suffering across centuries.

 Toward a Peace Beyond Dogma